- Office of Energy and Environmental Industries

 My company exports aerospace products regularly.
 Recently, we encountered a problem overseas.
 Can you help?

 Yes.
-At the macro level, the Office of Aerospace and Automotive Industries’ Aerospace Team works with foreign governments to resolve various trade barriers through trade consultations and negotiations.
+At the macro level, the Office of Transportation and Machinery’s Aerospace Team works with foreign governments to resolve various trade barriers through trade consultations and negotiations.

 My company cannot afford to send staff to many aerospace trade shows and exhibiting from a booth.
 How can I get my product introduced to new markets through these shows in a less expensive manner?